-The best option for response to environmental widespread erosion about consequent sedimentation and other off-site impacts) is obviously to maintain sufficient cover to protect the soil surface during highly erosive events.
+The best option for response to environmental concern about widespread erosion (and consequent sedimentation and other off-site impacts) is obviously to maintain sufficient cover to protect the soil surface during highly erosive events.
 Continuing efforts will be required to develop effective early response to drought and to relate grazing pressure to the ability of land to recover.